junxit/us-congress-bills-113/metadata.md

 - 2013-02-14 — Committee on Foreign Relations.
 Reported by Senator Menendez with amendments.
 Without written report.
 - 2013-02-14 — Committee on Foreign Relations.
 Reported by Senator Menendez with amendments.
 Without written report.
 - 2013-02-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 16.
+- 2013-02-25 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S816-817; text as passed Senate: CR S816-817)
+- 2013-02-25 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S816-817; text as passed Senate: CR S816-817)